file-format/Products/content/en/word-processing/javascript/redocx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Word Documents Generation via JavaScript API</h2>
 <p>Microsoft word is a leading word processing program mainly used for creating documents that are used across the globe such as letters, brochures, quizzes or tests, and so on.
 The redocx library enables software developers to generate new Word documents using Java.
-It is also very easy to modify the existing document using some simple commands.
+It is also easy to modify the existing document using some simple commands.
 You can easily add a new paragraph, images, tables, lists, and much more.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}